NucciNello/Portfolio/README.md

-This is my Portfolio Project, is almost complete by 70%, Just What I do page is yet to be created.
+This is my Portfolio Project, is almost complete by 85%.